Eloise Hughes Smith

-Mary Eloise Hughes Smith (nee Hughes, August 7, 1893 - May 3, 1940), also referred to as Eloise Smith or Mrs. Lucian P. Smith, was a survivor of the 1912 RMS Titanic disaster.
+Mary Eloise Hughes (August 7, 1893 – May 3, 1940), better known as Eloise Hughes Smith or Mrs. Lucian P. Smith, was a survivor of the 1912 RMS Titanic disaster.
 Her first husband, Lucian P. Smith, scion of a wealthy Morgantown family with vast holdings in the Pennsylvania coal fields died in the sinking; she later married a fellow survivor.

 Family and career

 Smith was a member of the Vinson political family; the daughter of United States Representative James A. Hughes and Belle Vinson.

 As children, Smith and her sister had made the acquaintance of President Theodore Roosevelt.
 She was a popular public speaker.
 She was active in Republican Party politics and campaigned for women's suffrage.
 She worked for a time at the pension bureau in Washington D.C.

 Voyage on the Titanic

 Lucian Philip and Eloise Hughes Smith boarded Titanic on Wednesday evening, 10 April 1912 in Cherbourg on their way home from their honeymoon.
-The couple had considered taking the older, smaller, and slightly faster Cunard liner RMS Lusitania home but ultimately decided to buy a ticket for the maiden voyage of the newest, and most luxurious ship in the White Star fleet, Titanic.
+The couple had considered taking the Cunard liner RMS Lusitania home but, likely due to Lusitania canceling the remainder of her voyages in April, decided to buy a ticket for the maiden voyage of the newest White Star liner, Titanic.

 Their trip had included a transatlantic crossing to Europe aboard Titanic's sister ship RMS Olympic and sightseeing in Italy, France, the Middle East and Egypt.
 She survived the sinking of the Titanic by escaping on Lifeboat No. 6.
 She later gave birth to her son Lucian Philip Smith II on 29 November 1912.
 Two other newly married women on the Titanic later had children as well.

 During the sinking, when Smith pleaded whether her husband could go with her, Captain Edward J. Smith ignored her, shouting again through his megaphone the message of women and children first.
 Lucian told the captain, "Never mind, captain, about that; I will see that she gets in the boat.", before telling his wife, "I never expected to ask you to obey, but this is one time you must.
 It is only a matter of form to have women and children first.
 The ship is thoroughly equipped and everyone on her will be saved."